-Charitable Giving for October 2014
+Charitable Giving for Dember 2014

 Checks made out to Unitarian Universalist Society: East will be treated as follows: